youngklee/ZenPackers/controlcenter/templates.rst

 In zendev these templates correspond to entire folders of templates.
 They live in::

-   ~/src/europa/build/services
+   $(zendev root)/src/service/services

 You may see these folders which hold many other subfolders::

    drwxrwxr-x 19 zenoss zenoss 4096 Aug  7 20:40 Zenoss.core
-   drwxrwxr-x 17 zenoss zenoss 4096 Aug  7 20:40 Zenoss.core.lite
+   drwxrwxr-x 17 zenoss zenoss 4096 Aug  7 20:40 Zenoss.core
    drwxrwxr-x 21 zenoss zenoss 4096 Aug  7 20:40 Zenoss.resmgr
    drwxrwxr-x 19 zenoss zenoss 4096 Aug  7 20:40 Zenoss.resmgr.lite